-We place Chiefs of Staff, Office of the CEO teams, Executive Assistants, Investor Relations professionals, Founder Associates, and Business Managers where they create the most leverage - in financial services, family offices, and high-growth technology.
-Choose a role to learn more about how we hire and where we place.
+We place Chiefs of Staff, Office of the CEO teams, Analysts of the OCEO, Executive Assistants, and Personal Assistants into the firms and households operating at the top of their fields — across alternative investments, banking, technology, professional services, life sciences, family offices, and private residences.
+Choose a role to learn more about how we search and where we place.

 Learn moreAsk ten executives what a Chief of Staff does and you'll get ten different answers.
 That's not a coincidence.
 It reflects something genuinely true about the role: "Chief of Staff" is a title that gets applied to wildly different positions, with wildly different responsibilities, compensation levels, and career trajectories.
 Understanding that variance is the starting point for any serious search, whether you're hiring or looking.